 - The application process What is the department looking for and how to submit the best application?

-- Apply now Applications for the 2020 Graduate Program will open in mid/late 2019
+- Apply now Applications for the 2020 Graduate Program will open August 2019